erawn/Quickpose/README.md

   <img src="./assets/quickpose-banner-grad.png"/>
 </div>

+### Quickpose is a version control system for Processing designed for creative exploration.
+With 1-click forking and navigating, canvas annotations and notes, and automatic saves and backups, Quickpose isn't just version control system,  *it helps you manage your entire creative process*.

 This is an ongoing research project by [Eric Rawn](https://www.ericrawn.media/) as a version control system for Processing.
 It's currently unreleased, but expect it soon!

+***
+# What is Quickpose?

 ## Quickpose is a version control system inside of a canvas editor — it directly links your canvas to your code state:
 <div style="text-align: center; transform: scale(.5);">